 What is Baracoa famous for?

-In a country where music is almost sacred, eastern Cuba stands apart as the place where musicians from around the country come to listen and study.
-Baracoa sits at the center of the region and its isolation over the centuries means that original music forms have not only survived, but they have also thrived and contributed greatly to Cuba’s incredibly rich musical traditions.
+Baracoa sits at the center of the region and its isolation over the centuries means that original music forms have not only survived, but they have also thrived.

-This marriage of the African drum and Spanish guitar can be listened to and experienced every night at the many musical venues on Antonio Maceo street, Baracoa’s main street, named after one of the heroes of the War of Independence against Spain.
+This marriage of the African drum and Spanish guitar can be listened to and experienced every night at the many musical venues on Antonio Maceo Street, Baracoa’s main street, named after one of the heroes of the War of Independence against Spain.

-You won’t find the glorious colonial architecture of Havana in Baracoa nor the graceful, French inspired architecture of Cienfuegos or the colorful interior patios of Trinidad.
-The buildings are basic.
-The town has suffered from centuries of wind, rain and hurricanes, and looks a bit run down.
+You won’t find the glorious colonial architecture of Havana in Baracoa nor the graceful, French-inspired architecture of Cienfuegos or the colorful interior patios of Trinidad.

 Unlike the big-city-cultural sophistication of Havana – think Fine Arts Museum, world-class ballet, and the Cuban Art Factory (F.A.C.)- Baracoa is all about nature.

-It is a farm town of about 80,000 surrounded by tropical rain forests and thick, luxurious vegetation in every imaginable shade of green.
 The air is thick with humidity.
-Fat dew drops condense and drop from the tips of ferociously flourishing plants, all of which contributes to amazing biodiversity of both flora and fauna.
+Fat dew drops condense and drop from the tips of ferociously flourishing plants, all of which contribute to the amazing biodiversity of both flora and fauna.

 The streets and houses hark back to a tropical village of the early 1900s with horse and buggy transport driven by Cuban cowboys in straw hats.
 Yet, rather than seeming provincial, Baracoa has an air of authenticity.

-The town looks like a setting for a Gabriel Garcia Marquez novel describing deepest Latin American jungle villages where surreal things can happen.
+The town looks like a setting for a Gabriel Garcia Marquez novel describing the deepest Latin American jungle villages where surreal things can happen.

-It is precisely this tropical small-town ambience- along with its isolation- that gives Baracoa such a unique vibe different from any other Cuban town.
 That is also what makes the many things to do in Baracoa so interesting.
 Nature, history, regional cuisine, music…take your pick in Baracoa.

 The best things to do in Baracoa for the nature lover

 Cuba is home to nine UNESCO biosphere reserves, more than 250 nature reserves and over 1,500 native species of fauna.
-The country’s national parks and biospheres reserves are a rich collection of untouched nature.
+The country’s national parks and biosphere reserves are a rich collection of untouched nature.

 Baracoa is where you’ll find much of this remarkable biodiversity and some of the best hikes in Cuba.
 Among the best of these are those found in Alejandro Humboldt National Park.